Thiago099/jsx-dom-builder/README.md

 });

-// sample submit method that is called when you click on the button function submit()
+// A sample submit method that is called when you click on the button function submit()
 {
     alert("Submit logic here")